GaloisInc/dismantle/README.rst

   ``objdump`` and the architecture reference manual.

-* The instruction will be pretty-printed with ``UndefinedVar`` errors in place of any undefined variables.
+* The instruction will be pretty-printed with ``UndefinedVar`` errors in place of any undefined operand variables.

-* The instruction may reassemble but fail to preserve some input bits because an operand was mentioned in the bit pattern but not defined in either the input or output operand list.
+* The instruction may reassemble but fail to preserve some input bits because an operand was mentioned in the bit pattern but not mentioned in either the input or output operand list.

 To resolve this, we provide a TableGen entry override feature.
-This entails creating a new file with a ``.tgen`` suffix, placing it a directory, and then adding that directory's path (relative to the architecture-specific package root) to a list of override paths to the Template Haskell functions ``genISA`` and ``genISARandomHelpers``.
+This entails creating a new file with a ``.tgen`` suffix containing repaired versions of the appropriate defs or classes, placing it in a directory, and then adding that directory's path (relative to the architecture-specific package root) to a list of override paths to the Template Haskell functions ``genISA`` and ``genISARandomHelpers``.
 For